keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 For this use case, the Keptn webhook service sends both the task `started` and task `finished` events to complete the task sequence.

-An example *Passive* webhook is setting a feature flag where the third-party webhook receiver can't send confirmation that it set the flag.
+An example *Passive* webhook is setting a feature flag where the Third-party webhook receiver can't send confirmation that it set the flag.

 **Add subscription**

 1. Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of `triggered`.
-1. Ensure that that the `Automatically` option is selected as shown below.
+1. Ensure that the `Automatically` option is selected as shown below.
 When this is set, the webhook service will automatically send the task `finished` event for your subscription.

     {{< popup_image
     link="./assets/finished-event-auto.png"